fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 `Decision` is a result of evaluating a configuration policy which satisfies the predicates of the policy.
 `Deploy` is a deployment decision (require, forbid or allow).
-`Clusters` restricts the choice of the deployment clusters.
-`Restrictions` restricts the choice of the modules to be deployed.
+`Restrictions` restricts the choice of the modules to be deployed, deployment clusters, storage accounts, etc.
 `Justifications` provides a full list of policies that have been evaluated.

 ```
+type Restrictions struct {
+	// Restrictions on clusters used for deployment
+	Clusters []string
+	// Restrictions on modules of the type “key”: “value” when the key is a module property (e.g. scope, type) and the value is an allowed value (e.g. asset, plugin)
+	ModuleRestrictions map[string]string
+}

 type Decision struct {
 	// a decision regarding deployment: True = require, False = forbid, Unknown = allow
 	Deploy corev1.ConditionStatus
-	// Deployment clusters
+	// Deployment restrictions on modules, clusters and additional resources
-	Clusters []string
-	// Deployment restrictions, e.g. type = plugin
-	Restrictions map[string]string
+	Restrictions DeploymentRestrictions
-	// Descriptions of policies that have been used for evaluation
+	// Descriptions of policies that have been triggered during evaluation
 	Jusifications []string
 }
 ```

-### Interface (`adminconfig.EvaluatorInterface`)
+### Functionality (`adminconfig.EvaluatorInterface`)

 Any implementation of the config policy evaluator should implement this interface.